 Frick et al, PLoS One 2018

-Genetic Engineering of Immune Cells: Current knowledge on the molecular mechanisms and cell biological principles of immune cell biology (such as cell migration) is often based on studies utilizing knockout mice, which however hampers screening of large numbers of candidate components due to its time and resource consuming nature.
-To circumvent this bottleneck, conditionally immortalized hematopoietic precursor cells (Hoxb8 cells) with myeloid and lymphoid potential have been established by the Häcker Lab (Redecke et al, Nature Methods 2013).
+Current knowledge on the molecular mechanisms and cell biological principles of immune cell biology (such as cell migration) is often based on studies utilizing knockout mice, which however hampers screening of large numbers of candidate components due to its time and resource consuming nature.
+To circumvent this bottleneck, conditionally immortalised hematopoietic precursor cells (Hoxb8 cells) with myeloid and lymphoid potential have been established by the Häcker Lab (Redecke et al, Nature Methods 2013).
 We recently contributed in showing that Hoxb8 cells can be differentiated into migratory DCs functionally indistinguishable from their primary counterparts (bone-marrow derived DCs) (Leithner et al, Eur J Immunol).
 Importantly, Hoxb8-FL cells can be efficiently targeted via CRISPR mediated gene editing (Leithner et al, Eur J Immunol).
+Thus, we employ immortalised hematopoietic precursor cells (Hoxb8 cells) as an accessible cellular model for genetic engineering, including genetic knockouts and fluorescent tagging.

 Leithner et al, Eur J Immunol 2018